 - (1) - Per share price represents the offering price for a share of common stock and a warrant to purchase up to one share of common stock.

-We have agreed to pay to the placement agent 8% of the gross proceeds received from the sale of common stock in connection with the Offering, and 8% of any gross proceeds received upon the exercise of warrants.
+We have agreed to pay to the placement agent an aggregate cash fee equal to 8.0 % of the gross proceeds of this Offering, and a fee equal to 1% of the gross proceeds as a non-accountable expense allowance.
+Notwithstanding the foregoing, the placement agent will not receive any fee or commission on any cash received by the Company upon exercise of any of the warrants issued in connection with this Offering.

 Geller Biopharm (Geller Biopharm or Agent), a healthcare investment banking division of Financial West Group, has agreed to act as our placement agent in connection with this Offering.
-The placement agent is not purchasing the securities offered by us, and is not required to sell any specific number or dollar amount of securities.
+The Agent is not purchasing the securities offered by us, and is not required to sell any specific number or dollar amount of securities.
 However, Geller Biopharm will use their best efforts to arrange for the sale of the securities offered by us in this Offering.
-We have agreed to pay the placement agent a placement fee equal to 8% of the gross proceeds of the securities sold by us in this Offering, as well as certain expenses.
+We have agreed to pay the Agent a placement fee equal to 8.0% of the gross proceeds of the securities sold by us in this Offering, as well as 1% of the gross proceeds as a non-accountable expense allowance.
+The Agent, however, will not be entitled to receive any fee or commission on any cash received by the Company upon exercise of any of the warrants issued in connection with this Offering.